-- Rollover: You can roll over up to $570 to the next plan year.
+- Rollover: For 2023 plans, you can roll over up to $610 to the next plan year.
 Depending on your employer, the amount could vary.

 - Grace period: You have up to 2.5 months after the plan year ends to spend any unused funds.
 The time frame may vary depending on your employer.

 3. Run Out Period

 Good news!
 If you haven’t filed a claim for reimbursement for this past year, you may have extra time.